finos/a11y-theme-builder/docs/setup/start-builder.md

 ```
 ### View the Theme Builder application in your browser

-To access the running application, load the following URL into a browser:
+To access the running Theme Builder application, load the following URL into a browser:

 ```
 http://localhost:8080